Get in touch - 0800 1357420

 As well as different homemade breads, courtesy of The Greenhouse Chefs, the tasty sourdough bread was left to prove for two weeks!

 Colin, one of the Wadswick Green Concierge team, wrote a beautiful poem about Fish and Chips memories old and new.
-One of his series of three poems about isolation life at Wadswick Green:

 Our amazing gardeners, The Garden Business, have been busy during March and April setting up the village’s ‘Cottage Garden’ to provide produce for The Greenhouse, our village restaurant and coffee shop, and the Village Shop for our residents to buy.
 The Cottage Garden is also growing plants for the wonderful gardens: